angular/angular/aio/content/tutorial/toh-pt4.md

 ```

 When you provide the service at the root level, Angular creates a single, shared instance of `HeroService` and injects into any class that asks for it.
-Registering the provider in the `@Injectable` metadata also allows Angular to optimize an app by removing the service if it turns out not to be used after all.
+Registering the provider in the `@Injectable` metadata also allows Angular to optimize an application by removing the service if it turns out not to be used after all.

 <div class="alert is-helpful">